ddorian1/BitWeb/README.md

 BitWeb
 ======

-BitWeb should be a WebUI for PyBitmessage (or any other bitmessage client that implements the api).
+BitWeb is a WebUI for PyBitmessage (or any other bitmessage client that implements the api).
 It can be used to run bitmessage on your own server and access it easily from wherever you are.

 This is an early development version, USE AT YOUR OWN RISK!

-What should already work:
+This should already work:

 * Read messages
 * Write messages